 Sec.
-2.06. - Compensation; reimbursement for expenses.
+2.06.
+Compensation; reimbursement for expenses.

-Councilmembers shall receive compensation in the amount of \$12,000 per fiscal year.
-The Mayor shall receive compensation in the amount of \$50,000 per fiscal year.
-The above notwithstanding, the compensation for Councilmembers and the Mayor shall be adjusted each calendar year consistent with the Urban Consumer Price Index.
+Councilmembers shall receive a maximum compensation capped in the amount of \$56,483.00 per fiscal year.
+The Mayor shall receive a maximum compensation capped in the amount of \$80,690.00 per fiscal year.
+The aforementioned compensation amounts may only be increased pursuant to a charter amendment.
 The Council shall also receive reimbursement in accordance with applicable law, or as may be otherwise provided by ordinance, for authorized expenses incurred in the performance of their official duties.

 Sec.
-2.07. - Office of charter enforcement.
+2.07.
+Office of the Inspector General.